patelnaman3031997/git_teaching/README.txt

 Hello Git and Github
-This is an initiative for teacing git and github
+This is an initiative for teaching git and github.